Jonjo Shelvey: Çaykur Rizespor

 On 14 September 2023, Shelvey joined Turkish Süper Lig club Çaykur Rizespor.
 The move was originally reported to be a loan, but was later reported to be a permanent free transfer.
 Two days later, he made his debut for the club in a 2–1 win over Konyaspor, and assisted the winning goal scored by Adolfo Gaich.
 On 12 November, he scored a goal from inside his own half in a win over İstanbulspor.

 Eyüpspor

 On 27 August 2024, Shelvey joined Turkish Süper Lig club Eyüpspor.
 He was released by the club in the first week of January 2025.

 Burnley

 On 20 January 2025, Shelvey signed for Championship club Burnley on a free transfer until the end of the 2024–25 season.

 On 20 May 2025, the club announced he would be leaving in June when his contract expired.

 Arabian Falcons

 On 27 September 2025, Shelvey signed for UAE Second Division League club Arabian Falcons.

+On 15 April 2026, Shelvey announced that he had ended his playing career and would be the manager.